 Slides: Workforce Presentations

 Webinar 2: Process and Pedagogy

-This webinar will discuss how making looks like across different settings such as higher education, informal learning environments, and schools with high and low tech.
-The focus of the discussion will be pedagogical practices, practical challenges, and opportunities to broaden and sustain the participation of people with diverse backgrounds in Making.
-The presenters will highlight different aspect(s) of their projects relevant to the discussion.
+This webinar discussed how making looks across different settings such as higher education, informal learning environments, and schools with high and low tech.
+The focus of the discussion was on pedagogical practices, practical challenges, and opportunities to broaden and sustain the participation of people with diverse backgrounds in Making.
+The presenters highlighted different aspect(s) of their projects relevant to the discussion.

 Micah Lande, Arizona State University

 Kristin Searle, Utah State University

 Date: Friday, April 26 from 12-1 pm ET

 Slides: Process and Pedagogy Presentations

 During this webinar we examined the challenges in designing assessments and measuring cognitive and non-cognitive learning outcomes in a maker-based project.